e-jorsboe/ANGSD-asso-scripts/README.md

 Rscript simulTable2and3.R 1000 1000 4 1 1.2 1 1000
 Rscript plots.R

-The ANGSD-ASSO directory holds R code for running ANGSD-asso's latent model and dosage model.
+The "ANGSD-asso" directory holds R code for running ANGSD-asso's latent model and dosage model in R.